learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## Step 4:  Calculate the p-value

-Remember that $z$-values in a standard normal distribution represent standard deviations.
-Just like before, you need to look up the related probability value in a $z$-table, or use `scipy.stats` to calculate it directly.
+Remember that *z*-values in a standard normal distribution represent standard deviations.
+Just like before, you need to look up the related probability value in a *z*-table, or use `scipy.stats` to calculate it directly.
-In SciPy, the cumulative probability up to the $z$-value can be calculated as:
+In SciPy, the cumulative probability up to the *z*-value can be calculated as:

 ```python